—Thursday, April 26, 2012—

 She grabbed a hold of my hand and we continued to walk the boardwalk north.
 We eventually came up against a fence, blocking us from the Pepsi sign and the unfinished portion of the boardwalk.
 She wondered about jumping the fence, but that seemed like a pain in the ass.
 Instead, we found that the gate simply hadn’t been locked and we walked right in.
 By this time, the only other person to be seen was a lone middle-aged gentleman who was also looking to get into that section of the park.
 A minute or so later, as we stood beneath the glowing Pepsi sign, he followed us in.

 All of the buildings to our right were still under construction, as was the section of the park we were now walking through.
 Even amidst a fairly well-developed part of Hunter’s Point, this was no man’s land.
 We came upon a Canada goose with its foot tangled in some kind of string or fishing wire and it hobbled away from us before eventually flying off.
 “Poor guy,” I said.
-Lata says that she’d seen things like that in India, expect with peacocks instead.
+Lata says that she’d seen things like that overseas, expect with peacocks instead.
 That seemed crazy, to have peacocks be that common, and I thought of my recent Zoo Date with Holly, where we’d seen a number of them.

 There was an unfinished feature of some sort which at the time was simply a big hole in the pier, open to the river below.
 It was illuminated by a ring of blue lights and looked quite creepy without its final cover completed.
 It looked like something out of a sci-fi movie where if I dove in, I would pass through to another world.
 Lata asked if I was a good swimmer and I told her yeah, I wasn’t bad.
 I couldn’t be sure that I’d survive going through the pier portal though.
 There was no ladder or anything to get out and I might have to hold my breath to swim under the rest of the pier, just hoping to make it to the river.
 I didn’t want any part of that.
 My guess was that they’d probably put a big piece glass over the hole.
 “Probably,” Lata agreed.